|Rating:||8.7 / 10|

 In choosing a pack for overnight hiking and camping trips I look for the following criteria:

 Typically most people will own just one overnight pack and as a result they will end up with a larger pack to cater for all their hiking adventures.
 At the moment for most people that seems to be around the 65 litre size.
 For a number of years I’ve used 50 litre packs for my extended multi day trips but when it came to trips of around 3-4 days, a 50 litre pack was way too big.
-So earlier this year when we did the four-day Three Capes Walk in Tasmania I managed to fit all my gear and food into an Osprey Talon 33 litre pac.
+So a few years ago when we did the four-day Three Capes Walk in Tasmania I managed to fit all my gear and food into an Osprey Talon 33 litre pack.
 Admittedly I wasn’t carrying a tent, a stove or a sleeping mat.
-But it was a real luxury to use such a small pack on a multi day hike – it created a sense of freedom not having a large pack sitting on your back.
+But it was a real luxury to use such a small pack on a multi day hike; it created a sense of freedom not having a large pack sitting on your back.

 Realising I would need a bit of extra space to accomodate the tent, stove and sleeping mat, I opted for a larger version of the Osprey Talon.
 The Talon rag is quite diverse starting at a tiny 6 litres and topping out at 44 litres on the larger size – conveniently there is a 36 litre version which is what I ended up going for.